9 ¿Cuál es tu trabajo ideal?

 Actividad H

 Do you remember the rules of when to use the preterit and imperfect tenses from the last chapter?
-If not, please review the following slides as a recap.
+If not, please review Slides 51 and 53 as a recap.

 Adela just shared some pictures from her former job at a café.
 Listen as she provides details about what she did, what she would wear to work and what her coffee was like using the preterit and imperfect tenses in context.